ferpart/gokinesis/README.md

-When running the [consumer.go](https://github.com/ferpart/gokinesis/blob/091fb8c59bfb821dac43540180c5f564a0e28c55/cmd/consumer/consumer.go) application, the stream with the provided **stream name** will be read, and its contents will be saved, and parsed into a CSV stored in a new `tracked` directory.
+When running the [consumer.go](https://github.com/ferpart/gokinesis/blob/091fb8c59bfb821dac43540180c5f564a0e28c55/cmd/consumer/consumer.go) application, the stream with the provided **stream name** will be read, and its contents will be saved, and parsed into a CSV stored in a new `tracked/` directory with the `YYYY-MM-DDThh:mm:ss` format.

 The `-s` or `--stream-name` flags are required.